 - The scabies (Sarcoptes scabiei, świerzbowiec uszny Otodectes cynotis, świerzbowiec głowowy kotów Notoedres cati).

 - Ticks (Ixodes spp., Rhipicephalus sanguineus, Dermacentor reticulatus).

 - Dermatological, resulting in damage or skin irritation, local or systemic inflammation due to insect bites, skin appendages inflammation, allergy, secondary bacterial infections leading to superficial or sometimes deep pyoderma.

 - Loss of hair coat in the form of local changes or generalized.

 - Changes in the behavior of animals that are becoming more restless and excitable.

 - Peripheral nerve paralysis due to a toxin (tick paralysis).

-Feeding on the blood fleas and ticks can with strong invasion in puppies and kittens lead to significant blood loss leading to anemia.
+With strong invasion of fleas and ticks, feeding on the blood of puppies and kittens, can lead to significant blood loss leading to anemia.

 Some parasites can be transmitted from animals to humans ( eg. Mites Sarcoptes scabiei and Notoedres cati) causing serious skin diseases.
 Others are vectors carrying the germs (bacteria, viruses, parasites) of many serious human and animal diseases.